CS 112

 Add the following data members as instance variables of the class:

-These data members should be appropriately initialized in the constructors and updated as necessary.
+These data members should be appropriately initialized in the constructors.

 Implement the following methods:

-1. Write a custom constructor that creates an array of integers based on the input argument passed to n.
+1. Write a custom constructor that creates the object’s array based on the input argument passed to the method.
+This construcor should create an array of integers od size n.

 ______ MyArray( int n ) {